CSB5/OPERA-MS/README.md

 ### Testing Installation

-A set of test files and a sample configuration file is provided to allow to test out the OPERA-MS pipeline.
+A set of test files and a sample configuration file is provided to test out the OPERA-MS pipeline.
 Simply run the following commands:
 ~~~~
 cd /path/to/OPERA-MS
 perl OPERA-MS.pl sample_config.config 2> log.err